openimsdk/open-im-server/README.md

 🤲 In order to facilitate the user experience, we have provided a variety of deployment solutions, you can choose your own deployment method according to the list below:

+> [ !TIP ] Due to some issues with the release-v3.3 deployment, linux deployment requires the root user to deploy the entire deployment

 <details> <summary>Deploying with Docker Compose</summary>

 It is recommended to use Docker Compose for deployment, which can easily and quickly deploy the entire OpenIM service on a single node